lionheart/LHSKeyboardAdjusting/README.md

 Then run `pod update` and you'll be ready to go.

+If you don't use Cocoapods, dragging and dropping the folder into your Xcode project will do the trick as well.

 ### Usage

 1. In your view controller's header file, import and assign the `LHSKeyboardAdjusting` protocol.